Custom Home Architecture

-Designing a custom home for a client is fun, challenging, difficult, and exhilarating because it is a blank slate.
+Designing a custom home for a client is fun, challenging, difficult, and exhilarating for a residential architect because it is a blank slate.
 The possibilities are endless.
-You have, depending on where you live, limitless options.
+You have, depending on where you live, limitless options for architectural design.
 You can do anything.
-So many options it can be overwhelming.
+Sometimes, there are so many options it can be overwhelming.

-The challenges are different for a custom home.
-You have planning issues (size, design, location, etc..), Homeowner Association issues (depending on where your lot is located), environmental issues (views, sun, wind, water, etc..).
-I can help you overcome all these challenges one step at a time.
+The challenges for designing a custom home are unique.
+You have planning issues (size, design, location, etc..), Homeowner Association issues (depending on where your lot is located), and environmental issues (views, sun, wind, water, etc..).
+As a trusted and licensed architect, I can help you overcome all these challenges one step at a time.

 ADU stands for Accessory Dwelling Unit.
 California formalized this type of structure in 2017 to provide additional housing in California.
 Property owners that have enough land can add an ADU on their property without going through a long drawn out planning review or providing extra parking for the bedrooms.

 The size of an ADU can be 50% of the main house up to 1,200 square feet maximum.
 That is plenty of space for a two bedroom, two bath unit that you can rent out or provide a separate living space for a family.